rancher/docs/content/rke/latest/en/config-options/cloud-providers/vsphere/_index.md

     ![vsphere-node-driver-cloudprovider]({{< baseurl >}}/img/rancher/vsphere-node-driver-cloudprovider.png)

 8. Click on **Edit as YAML**
-9. Insert the following top-level structure to the pre-populated cluster YAML.
+9. Insert the following structure to the pre-populated cluster YAML.
+In versions prior to v2.3.0, it has to be defined as a top level field.
+In versions v2.3.0 and higher, it has to be placed under `rancher_kubernetes_engine_config`.
 Note that the `name` *must* be set to `vsphere`.
 Refer to the [configuration reference](#configuration-reference) to learn about the properties of the `vsphereCloudProvider` directive.

     ```yaml
     cloud_provider: